kant/ServerSideTrainingResource/cassandra/README.md

   [ [ AND ] CLUSTERING ORDER BY [ clustering_column_name order ] ]
   [ [ AND ] ID = 'table_hash_tag' ] ] ;
 ```

+Q: How Cassandra distribute data?
+A: Cassandra use consistent hashing to map every node to one or more tokens on a continuous hash ring.
+But with evenly spaced tokens and a small number of physical nodes, incremental scaling is difficult because there are no token selections for new nodes that can leave the ring balanced.
+Cassandra use virtual nodes to solve imbalance problem